whitworth2323/nftfan/README.md

+* Verify subNFT Item of a specfic merchandise.

-* This allow us to verify a subNFT if it is authentic and is in the paired HashPack wallet.
+This allow us to verify a subNFT if it is authentic and in the paired HashPack wallet.

    ```js
    app.post("/getMetadata", async (req, res) => {
    ```